 The Law Offices of Edward Misleh, APC is a Sacramento law firm located in Sacramento, California that represents veterans in Sacramento, California and in Northern California with the services they need and deserve when addressing their legal matters.
 Our firm handles all aspects of military divorce, child custody, guardianship, child support, spousal support, community property, veteran’s benefits, and domestic violence.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Call now 916-443-1267 for your free consultation.
+Call now 916-443-1267.

 Military Child Custody

 Military child custody differs from “regular” child custody in that deployment of a parent can have an obvious impact on child custody plans.
 Absences due to military service can undermine and disrupt existing arrangements, creating stress on parents and children.
 Military service can significantly influence child custody issues.

 As often happens, when one parent begins active military duty, the other parent gains primary custody solely because they are the parent who spends the majority of time with the child.
 And then, sometime thereafter, the parent returning from military service wishes to resume a more equal parenting time and the parent with more time refuses to do so.

 Military child custody orders cannot be established or modified based on one parent absence that resulted from active military service and deployment outside the State of California.
 A parent who must serve on active duty does not lose joint custody of their child because they are serving their country.

 Military child custody orders made before one parent’s deployment, it is often made only on a temporary basis which means that the court will review custody and the parenting schedule when the parent completes their deployment service.